 2006 - 2007

 Agreement to trial International Baccalaureate Primary Years programme.

 CIS five year accreditation.
 In November the school was awarded the secondary school site.

 The school was accredited as the first Forest School Development Centre outside the UK.

 Despite the disruptions caused by COVID 19 the school continued to move forward.
 We received very positive feedback as part of our 5 yearly re- evaluation by the IB PYP in 2020 and re-accredited by CIS in 2021.
 As the CIS report noted: “ICHK is a vibrant, innovative, and inclusive school with a commitment to outdoor education and wellbeing.
 This is not something that is just written in the school’s guiding statements but is lived out in the school from the leadership through to the staff, students, and school community.”

 Redevelopment of our outdoor areas took place in 2021 included the planting of our own mini forest on site and the installation of the Jungle Dome play equipment.

-The school continues to ensure that all members of our community flourish as we look forward to our 40th Anniversary in 2023.
+The school continues to ensure that all members of our community flourish as we celebrate our 40th Anniversary in 2023-24.